 Money transfer is a highly fragmented and competitive space.
 There are an estimated 450 money transfer players globally, with a handful of the biggest players controlling over 70% of the market.

 Fulfilling the needs of a fragmented market is a challenge.
 It requires a higher level of agility and flexibility than legacy players are comfortable with.
 This is especially true for the outbound market, where consumers are sensitive to high fees and responsive to more competitive money transfer services.

 In a mixed economy like India, institutional fragmentation is even more pronounced.
 Given that the market is dominated by a handful of regional firms competing against hundreds of provincial money transfer services.
 New entrants will invariably find it difficult to manage a consistent brand and customer experience.

 3. It’s a Technology Barrier

 International money transfer services are also struggling to keep up with the rapid pace of development in fintech, cloud banking, and other digital technologies.
 Many are still using antiquated technology, like paper-based operations and outdated back-office systems.

-Breaching this barrier requires strong customer-facing technology, a streamlined process, and a network of agents and middlemen who are well-equipped to handle digital payments.
+Breaching this barrier requires strong customer-facing technology, a streamlined process, and a network of well-equipped agents and middlemen to handle digital payments.
 In a country like India, the technological challenges are even greater.
 The market lacks a single point of payment.
-Rather, it’s a patchwork of regional, national, and provincial money transfer services, with no single dominant platform.
+Rather, it’s a patchwork of regional, national, and provincial money transfer services with no single dominant platform.

 4. It’s a Matter of Regulation

-For example, TransferWise is currently operating with a high level of efficiency in the U.K. and Switzerland.
+For example, TransferWise is operating with a high efficiency level in the U.K. and Switzerland.
 Where it can use the existing banking system to execute and record transfers.
 In India, however, they’ve had to partner with local banks and financial institutions to establish a stable and secure network for their outbound remittance services.